10 Best Dr. Scholl’s Insoles Compared & Tested

 Dr. Scholls’ foot mapping technology is an advanced way to know exactly how you distribute weight, how hard or soft you pound the ground when you walk or run and where on your foot you land first and hardest.
 Obviously, the options of insoles that are created using this technology are going to be a bit pricier but depending on your pain level and needs, it could definitely be worth the money.
 And of course, the insoles with special shock absorbing gel or memory foam are going to have more value than thinner and flimsier ones offering less cushioning, comfort and support.

-1. Whether or not you are a runner
+If you are a runner

 If you are even on this website, chances are you are a runner – be that an ultra-marathoner or professional athlete or a two to three times a week runner for a couple miles after work, if you run then you are a runner!
 However, even if you prefer walking, hiking, or just weight lifting over running, if you lead a more active lifestyle then you can definitely benefit from a good pair of shoe insoles.
 Still, the high impact from runner can certainly put a strain on your feet and over time can lead to many injuries.
 Plantar fasciitis occurs when the tissue on the bottom of the food becomes inflamed but a cushioned insole can make all the difference in pain relief.